NotARoomba/SimpleFlightController/GUIDE.md

 In SDIO (SDMMC) mode, DAT0-3 are used for data transfer, CLK for clock, and CMD for sending/receiving commands between the microcontroller and microSD card.
 DAT3 can also be considered a CD (Card Detect) pin, but usually, there is a 9th pin on most symbols that uses the case directly to detect if there is an SD card or not.

-Another thing to keep in mind when wiring up the microSD card: **10K PULLUPS ARE REQUIRED FOR EVERY PIN ON THE MICROSD CARD** (excluding the 9th pin/GND/VCC)
+Another thing to keep in mind when wiring up the microSD card: **10K PULL-UPS ARE REQUIRED FOR EVERY PIN ON THE MICROSD CARD** (excluding the 9th pin/GND/VCC).

 ![MicroSD Pullup Requirements](assets/microsd_pullup_requirements.png)